Zhassulan1/INFT4139_SystemDesign/Week-10/README.md

 **To speed up** the proccess I will use multiple worker instances for transaction.

 **To maintain atomicity** I will use Saga pattern.
 Using Saga gives abbility to restart failed workers and be without worrying that there will be repeated rows.
+After synchronization or copying I will check if data was moved correctly.

 ### 2. Tools